plojyon/resolwe-bio-py/docs/start.rst

 A common analysis in bioinformatics is to align sequencing reads to a reference genome.
 This is done by running a certain *process*.
 A process uses an algorithm or a sequence of algorithms to turn given inputs into outputs.
-Here we will only test the HISAT2 alignment process, but many more processes are available (see the `Process catalog`_).
+Here we will only test the STAR alignment process, but many more processes are available (see the `Process catalog`_).
 This process automatically creates a BAM alignment file and BAI index, along with some other files.

 .. _Process catalog: http://resolwe-bio.readthedocs.io/en/latest/catalog.html

-Let's run HISAT2 on our reads, using our genome:
+Let's run STAR on our reads, using our genome:

 .. literalinclude:: files/start.py
   :lines: 30-36